ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dbaas_mariadb_backups.md

 * `cluster_id` - (Optional)[string] The unique ID of the cluster.
 * `backup_id` - (Optional)[string] The unique ID of the backup.
-* `location` - (Required)[string] The location of the cluster.
-This is required because different service endpoints are used based on location, possible options are: "de/fra", "de/txl", "es/vit", "fr/par", "gb/lhr", "us/ewr", "us/las", "us/mci".
+* `location`- (Optional)[string] The location of the cluster.
+Different service endpoints are used based on location, possible options are: "de/fra", "de/txl", "es/vit", "fr/par", "gb/lhr", "us/ewr", "us/las", "us/mci".
+If not set, the endpoint will be the one corresponding to "de/txl".

 ⚠️ **Note:** Either `cluster_id` or `backup_id` must be used, but not both at the same time.

+> **⚠ WARNING:** `Location` attribute will become required in the future.

 ## Attributes Reference